 The more programs you install, the less space the computer has.
 Although your computer uses memory to run programs, it also uses the hard drive to help decrease the load times.
 If your hard drive is full, it will definitely slow down the computer.

-IT departments have blocked everyone from downloading software programs for a reason.
+IT departments often block everyone from downloading software programs for a reason.
 Downloading software programs from the Internet without scanning them for viruses is a dangerous practice, and it can cripple a business in minutes.

 Everything else should go onto a miscellaneous computer used for testing programs.
 By isolating new programs on a computer off the main network, you will protect the company while still allowing your employees to test programs that may benefit the company down the road.

-Delete unwanted programs every few months.
-Unused and unnecessary programs waste valuable hard-drive space.
+Delete unwanted programs every few months as the unused and unnecessary programs waste valuable hard drive space.
 If the business does not plan to use them, then remove them using the “Add/Remove” feature in the Control Panel of the operating system.
 Removing unnecessary programs also makes your desktop easier to navigate.

 It uses the first empty space available, which includes the space created after deleting files.
-This scatters data across the hard drive, making it harder to access stored data, which slows the computer down considerably.
+This scatters data across the hard drive, making it harder to access stored data and slowing the computer down considerably.

 As a result, it becomes necessary to defragment the hard drive on a regular basis to keep the computer running as quickly as possible.
 Businesses should defragment all computer hard drives on a weekly basis.

-Computer hardware needs two things to ensure that it lasts longer than it’s expected lifetime: airflow to prevent overheating, and to have it’s components free of dust and debris.
-It’s important to make sure your computer is cleaned thoroughly regularly to keep it working properly.
+Computer hardware needs two things to ensure that it lasts longer than its expected lifetime: airflow to prevent overheating, and to have it’s components free of dust and debris.
+It’s important to make sure your computer is cleaned on a regular basis to keep it working properly.

-Businesses who stack piles of paper in front of their air vents or place the computer under their desk will eventually need to call a tech guy to fix an overheated hard drive.
+Businesses who stack piles of paper in front of their air vents or place the computer under their desk will eventually cause the hard drive to overheat.
 Ensure that the computer runs properly by uncovering the air vents.

-In addition, if your computer is filled with dust that is choking off the fans or mechanisms, it’s going to overheat, and components are going to fail.
+In addition, if your computer is filled with dust that’s choking off the fans or mechanisms, it’s going to overheat, and components are going to fail.
 Be sure to clean on and around your computer, and use compressed air to keep dust and other debris from causing a problem.